Make an appointment to visit; see opening times and contact details; find out how to use the searchroom and access our records and archives.

 While you are using the searchroom you, and those around you, may be handling original documents.
 These records are unique and irreplaceable.
 Please share with us the responsibility for their safe keeping.

 - Personal belongings, including all bags and handbags, should be left in the lockers provided.
-You may bring research notes and laptop computers into the searchroom.
+You may bring research notes and laptops, tablets and other electronic devices into the searchroom.
 Laptop cases should be left in a locker.

 - Do not bring food or drink into the searchroom.